christianscooty/Final_Project/README.md

 There is a noticeable difference in the crime rates for these two years.
 Even after the initial surge of COVID, the misdemeanors remain low when compared to 2019 crime rates.

-### Analysis
+### Some Analysis

 Besides the files visualized in the workflow.
 I create an additional file name avg-crimes.py to perform some analysis on the data.

 For example, in the file, I calculated the average crimes performed during the COVID period in 2020 and the corresponding dates in 2019.
-We see that in 2020 there is a significant difference in crime rates with the average misdemeanors going down by almost 22%.
+We see that in 2020 there is a significant difference in crime rates with the average misdemeanors going down by almost 22% and felonies and violations both dipping by more than 13%.

  Year | Average Felony | Average Misdemeanor | Average Violation
 --------- | ------------ | ------------- | -------------